Altinity/clickhouse-backup/ReadMe.md

    clickhouse-backup [global options] command [command options] [arguments...]

 VERSION:
-   0.0.1
+   0.0.2

 COMMANDS:
-     backup          Freeze tables
-     upload          Upload freezed tables to s3
-     download        NOT IMPLEMENTED!
-Download tables from s3 to rigth path restore         NOT IMPLEMENTED!
-Restore downloaded data
-     default-config  Print default config and exit
+     freeze          Freeze all or specific tables.
+You may use this syntax for specify tables [db].[table] upload          Upload 'metadata' and 'shadows' directories to s3.
+Extra files on s3 will be deleted download        Download 'metadata' and 'shadows' from s3 to backup folder create-tables   NOT IMPLEMENTED!
+Create tables from backup metadata restore         Copy data from 'backup' to 'detached' folder and execute ATTACH.
+You may use this syntax for specify tables [db].[table] default-config  Print default config and exit
      help, h         Shows a list of commands or help for one command